eProsima/Fast-DDS-spy/docs/rst/developer_manual/installation/sources/windows.rst

     For more information on the specific syntax, please refer to the `CMake specific arguments <https://colcon.readthedocs.io/en/released/reference/verb/build.html#cmake-specific-arguments>`_ page of the colcon_ manual.

-..
-TODO check if this is correctly parsed, because in local it does not render correctly

 CMake installation
 ==================